DeepakAntoJ/FaceMeet/README.md

 clone this repo.

-open up a terminal and write this command
+open up a terminal and make sure you're in the FaceMeet directory and write this command
 # npm install .
+followed by
 # npm run devStart

 open up another terminal and write this command
 # peerjs --port 3001 (can be any port number of your choice)

+open up localhost:3000 in your browser and the application will start.